kubestash/docs/docs/guides/auto-backup/pvc/index.md

 Now, if we navigate to the GCS bucket, we will see the backed up data has been stored in the `demo/demo/nfs-pvc/repository/v1/frequent-backup/dump` directory.
 KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `demo/demo/nfs-pvc/snapshots` directory.

-> KubeStash keeps all the dumped data encrypted in the backup directory meaning the dumped files won't contain any readable data until decryption.
+> Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.

 ## Cleanup